enkimute/hdrpng.js/README.md

 * as LDR images with the given exposure and gamma.
 * as full floating point images (96 bits per pixel)
 * as RGBE images to be decoded in the shader (32 bits per pixel)
-* as HDR PNG images loaded natively - decoded in shader (see next example)

 ```javascript
 var myHDR = new HDRImage();